 - A special entertainment tax was put in place in order for the Icelandic government to raise funds to build the theatre

-- The first drawings of the National Theater were submitted by Guðjón Samúelsson 25 years before actual theatre would open
+- The first drawings of the National Theater in Reykjavik were submitted by Guðjón Samúelsson 25 years before actual theatre would open

 - In 1929 the construction began but 3 years later it was stopped due to insufficient funds